Shk-aftab/Eurogate/README.md

     2. Click the file input button, select your PDF order/invoice file.
     3. Click "Send".
     4. The agent will respond with either the quote details or a request for missing information (e.g., "I extracted X, Y but need Container Type.
 Please provide it.").

-## Potential Improvements / Bonus Points

-*   **Conversational Clarification:** Implement proper state management to handle multi-turn conversations when asking for missing quote details.
-*   **Robust PDF Structure Parsing:** Use more advanced PDF parsing libraries (like `unstructured`, `PyMuPDF`) or LLM vision models if text extraction is insufficient for complex layouts.
-*   **Enhanced API Tool Parsing (for Text):** If text-based quotes *are* needed, implement robust NLP/LLM function calling to extract parameters reliably.
-*   **Source Citation:** Display file names/page numbers or CSV rows used for RAG/Pandas answers.
-*   **Streaming:** Stream LLM responses and potentially PDF processing status updates.
-*   **Error Handling:** More specific error messages and logging.
-*   **UI/UX:** Improve the frontend significantly.